 Breville launches the FoodCycler

-The FoodCycler transforms household food waste into nutrient-rich “EcoChips” using a three-stage cycle.
+The FoodCycler transforms household food waste into nutrient-rich, odourless “EcoChips” using a three-stage cycle.
 The system pulverises and dries nearly all types of food waste, reducing it to small particles, while simultaneously aerating and heating, which helps decompose and sterilise the waste.
-It’s odourless, quiet, uses minimal energy and is easy to clean.